Safety and Security Declarations

 Customs Agents – how to get started with customs

 Most businesses use a customs broker, agent, or freight forwarder to make customs declarations for them.
 This can make importing and exporting simpler and faster.
 Alternatively, business may make declarations directly with HMRC but will require specific software and customs training, plus connections to agents in the countries to be traded with.

 £10 million grant funding for increasing training delivery capacity

 You can apply for two grants to help your business complete customs declarations in preparation for the UK leaving the EU.
 You can apply to receive funding for:

-- Training that helps your employees to complete customs declarations and processes.
+- Staff training and recruitment that helps your employees complete customs declarations and processes.

 - IT improvements to help your business complete customs declarations more efficiently.

 More information: Can I get government support to help my business make customs declarations?

 Transit arrangements – cross border transit